vltmedia/TextCode/README.md

 # Description
 Encode Text to an image with controls for image size and whether to clone the text if the image size is bigger than the word count.
+Words are based on frequency used.
+[Dataset from Here](https://github.com/dwyl/english-words)

 ![textToImageEncoder.jpg](textToImageEncoder.jpg)